Sukhoi Su-17: Su-17M2D

-Test-fit of the Tumansky/Khatchaturov R-29BS-300 engine (shared with some MiG-23s), with 112.7 kN (25,335 lbf) afterburning thrust, in a bulged rear fuselage.
-Due to lack of performance advantage and decreased range due to higher fuel consumption, it was decided to offer this engine for export versions only.
+This model was a test-fit of the Tumansky/Khatchaturov R-29BS-300 engine (shared with some MiG-23s), with 112.7 kN (25,335 lbf) afterburning thrust, in a bulged rear fuselage.
+Due to lack of performance advantage and decreased range due to higher fuel consumption, this engine was for export only.
 This version first flew on 31 January 1975 with A. N. Isakov at the controls.
 The export variant was designated Su-22 (factory code S-32M2K, NATO "Fitter-F").
 It was manufactured between 1977 and 1978.

 Su-17UM (S-52U, "Fitter-E")

-First two-seat trainer version, based on the Su-17M2, but with a different, deeper fuselage with its windscreen moved forward; same length as the original Su-17M.
+This was the first two-seat trainer version, based on the Su-17M2.
+It featured a deeper fuselage with a windscreen moved forward.
+It was the same length as the Su-17M.
 The internal fuel capacity was reduced and the port cannon deleted, but the aircraft retained full avionics and armament.
 The Su-17UM first flew on 15 August 1975 with V. A. Krechetov at the controls.
 Test flights revealed longitudinal instability at high angles of attack which was remedied by enlarging the tail fin.
 The export version with the R-29 engine was designated Su-22U.
 The Su-17UM was manufactured between 1976 and 1978, and entered service in 1976.

 Su-17M3 (S-52, "Fitter-H")

-Based on the revised airframe of the Su-17UM, but with an avionics bay and an additional fuel tank in place of the rear cockpit, increasing the internal fuel capacity to 4850 l (1,280 U.S. gal).
-The Doppler radar was moved internally, and the fairing was thus removed.
-The Su-17M3 was equipped with the "Klen-P" laser rangefinder/target designator.
-A launch rail for Vympel K-13 or Molniya R-60 air-to-air missiles was added between the two existing pylons on each wing.
-The Su-17M3 first flew on 30 June 1976 with V. A. Krechetov at the controls.
+The Su-17M3 and its export versions represented the most numerous variant, with almost 1,000 built.
+The M3 was based on the revised airframe of the Su-17UM, adding an avionics bay and an additional fuel tank in place of the rear cockpit.
+The internal fuel capacity grew to 4850 L (1,280 U.S. gal).
+The Doppler radar was moved internally, and the fairing was removed.
+The M3 was equipped with the Klen-P laser rangefinder/target designator.
+A launch rail for Vympel K-13 or Molniya R-60 air-to-air missiles was added between the two pylons on each wing.

+GMRThe Su-17M3 first flew on 30 June 1976 with V. A. Krechetov at the controls.
 Its export version with the R-29 engine and downgraded avionics (equivalent to those of the Su-17M2) was designated Su-22M (factory designation S-52K, NATO "Fitter-J") and first flew on 24 May 1977 with E. S. Soloviev at the controls.
 An export version with Su-17M3 avionics was designated Su-22M3 (factory S-52MK).
 The Su-17 was manufactured from 1976 to 1981, and the Su-22M from 1978 to 1984.
-The Su-17M3 and its export versions represented the most numerous variant, with almost 1,000 built.